The Restaurant Report - What’s Open? What’s Not?

 The Sun Dog Café – 7 days a week, 9AM-9PM

-Shambles – Closed Mondays & Tuesdays, Weds-Sun 1PM-8PM with food service from 4PM-8PM
+Shambles – Closed Mondays & Tuesdays, Weds-Sun 12PM-8PM

 Beach Bar- 7 days a week, 11AM-?